Winter Flu Jab Services

 - Rare nerve disorders

 You should get medical advice straight away if you experience any of these reactions.
 Speak to our pharmacist if you have any concerns about the vaccination or possible side effects.
+On rare occasions, anaphylaxis may occur.
+We have procedures in place to deal with this.

 You may not be able to have a flu jab if: